 14 Feb 1953 - 02 Feb 1954

 Gold Snake (金)

 29 Jan 2025 - 16 Feb 2026

 Goddess Benzaiten and Her Lucky Snakes

 Much like how Inari Okami has Kitsune (fox) messengers; Benzaiten had snakes, dragons and serpentine nagas (demi-gods).
-In Japanese Buddhism, Benzaiten — also known as Benten — is a water goddess, her divine domain encompasses anything that flows or is fluid, which includes: wealth, the Arts (music, poetry, speech), wisdom, femininity and of course, water (rivers, lakes, seas).
+In Japanese Buddhism, Benzaiten—also known as Benten—is a water goddess, and her divine domain encompasses anything that flows or is fluid, which includes wealth, the arts (music, poetry, speech), wisdom, femininity and of course, water (rivers, lakes, seas).

 Some Japanese keep a snakeskin (or fragment of) in their wallets as a prosperity charm, believing that it’ll attract money.

 Snake Tattoo Colors and Their Meanings